 The Choatalúm trial opened in 2008 as the first forced disappearance case in Guatemala.
 The case languished in the courts for over a year as the Constitutional Court determined whether Cusanero could be legally tried for the crime of forced disappearance.
 Forced disappearance was not recognized by Guatemalan state as a crime against humanity until 1996, more than a decade after the disappearance of the six people in question.
 In July 2009, the Constitutional Court resolved that forced disappearance is a permanent and ongoing violation of human rights, opening the door for the crime to be prosecuted as an ongoing offense.

 On August 31, 2009, the court sentenced Cusanero to 150 years in prison for his role in forcibly disappearing Santiago Sutuj, Alejo Culajay Ic, Lorenzo Avila, Filomena López Chajchaguin, Encarnación López López and Mario Augusto Tay.
 Though Cusanero is now in prison, he refuses to provide any information as to the whereabouts of the disappeared.
-In the words of the survivors, “From the beginning, this is all we wanted.”
-Nevertheless, the verdict marked the first time a member of the military was held to account for crimes committed during the internal armed conflict, and thereby set an important precedent for future prosecutions of forced disappearances.
-NISGUA, through ACOGUATE, provided international accompaniment and advocacy support to the plaintiffs and other supportive community members in the case, as well as to their lawyers, the Center for Human Rights Legal Action (CALDH).
+In the words of the survivors, “From the beginning, that is all we wanted.”

+The verdict marked the first time a member of the military was found guilty for crimes committed during the Internal Armed Conflict, and thereby set an important precedent for future prosecutions of forced disappearances.
+NISGUA, through ACOGUATE, provided accompaniment and advocacy support to the plaintiffs and other community members in the case, as well as to their lawyers, the Center for Human Rights Legal Action (CALDH).